 During times of uncertainty, it is normal to experience some disruption to your usual sleep pattern.
-Perhaps you are part of the many people having trouble falling and staying asleep during this time.
+Perhaps you are part of the many people having trouble falling and staying asleep.
 This could be resultant of numerous things such as anxiety, fear and worry.
 You lay for hours tossing and turning with no sleep or you fall asleep for a few hours only to wake up unsettled and unable to go back to sleep.

 Getting quality sleep is crucial for your health, both physical and mental health as well as maintaining good coping mechanisms for change.
-When you are well-rested and in tune with your circadian cycle, you tend to be more alert and focused and will think more clearly when dealing with the change happening in your life and globally.
+When you are well-rested and in tune with your circadian cycle, you tend to be more alert and focused and will think more clearly when dealing with the change happening in your life.
 Quality sleep also improves the functioning of your immune system, lowering the chances of developing health problems or getting sick.
-All of this is incredibly necessary during this time, where the health of so many people has been compromised.

 Here are some tips you can implement to ensure you get quality sleep and avoid the health risks that come with sleep deprivation.